 Mutual Funds.
-In sub-advising mutual funds, Granite is subject to the supervision and direction of the respective fund's Board of Trustees.
-Each mutual fund's strategy, objectives, fees and investment minimums are outlined in each fund's prospectus.
+In sub-advising mutual funds, Granite will be subject to the supervision and direction of the respective fund's Board of Trustees.
+Each mutual fund's strategy, objectives, fees, and investment minimums will be outlined in each fund's prospectus.